TOPICS |

 |

 Lack of knowledge of appropriate care and interactions with transgender and gender-diverse (TGD) youth can negatively affect the quality of emergency care a patient receives.
 This issue provides recommendations for caring for TGD children and adolescents in the ED and reviews the benefits and complications of social, medical, and surgical affirmation.
-Includes 4 AMA PRA Category 1 Credits™.
-Included as part of the 4 credits, this CME activity is eligible for 4 Ethics CME credits.
-CME expires on 09/01/2023
+CME expired on 09/01/2023.
+No CME for this activity

 |